pennyjw/python-novice-inflammation/_episodes/06-func.md

-This is our first taste of how larger programs are built: we define basic operations, then combine them in ever-large chunks to get the effect we want.
+This is our first taste of how larger programs are built: we define basic operations, then combine them in ever-larger chunks to get the effect we want.
-Real-life functions will usually be larger than the ones shown here --- typically half a dozen to a few dozen lines --- but they shouldn't ever be much longer than that, or the next person who reads it won't be able to understand what's going on.
+Real-life functions will usually be larger than the ones shown here --- typically half a dozen to a few dozen lines --- but they shouldn't ever be much longer than that, or the next person who reads the function won't be able to understand what's going on.

 ## Tidying up